Why Jalen Hurts is staying at Alabama this year

 By sticking it out at Alabama, he can continue to better himself even though he's not the starter.
 He's still getting reps.
 Just look at Saturday, when he came on in the first quarter against Louisiana and threw a touchdown pass on his first drive.
 So far, he has completed a total of 26 of 37 passes for 394 yards, five touchdowns and one interception.
 Before the season ends, he's likely to accumulate in the neighborhood of 300 snaps.
 It's not starter numbers, of course, but it's not insignificant, either.

-More important, though, is for the first time in his career he's able to work every day with a dedicated quarterbacks coach in Dan Enos, who is well respected in college and the pros.
-(His previous two offensive coordinators doubled as his position coach).
+More important, though, is for the first time in his career, he's able to work every day with a dedicated quarterbacks coach in Dan Enos, who is well respected in college and the pros.
+(His previous two offensive coordinators doubled as his position coach.)
 The time in practice and the film room with Enos, that one-on-one attention he can provide all the quarterbacks, has real value even if it doesn't show up in a stat sheet.

 Players and coaches say they have already noticed the progress Hurts has made as a passer this season.
 Saban told reporters just last week that he has seen how he's improved in the pocket.